Shopify Pros & Cons

 • Shopify doesn't crop product photos automatically to a uniform size (you need to crop each photo manually before uploading it).

-• Their blog editor is extremely outdated and limited.
+• Their blog editor is outdated and limited.

 • Their URL structure is rigid, as evidenced by the mandatory inclusion of /collections/ for the category pages.